CodeChica/plus-plus/guides/html.md

 #### http-server

 In this class we'll use an HTTP server.
-An "HTTP server" is a program that sends webpages to browsers.
+An HTTP server is a program that sends webpages to browsers.

 There are two ways to install the `http-server`.
 Download the latest version from [here](https://github.com/xlg-pkg/http-server/releases)